 Use Zyvox exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

-You may take Zyvox with or without food.
+Zyvox tablets or oral suspension can be taken with or without food.

-While using this medicine, you may need frequent blood tests.
+You will need frequent medical tests.
 Your vision and blood pressure may also need to be checked often.

-Use this medication for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Zyvox will not treat a viral infection such as the common cold or flu.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Linezolid will not treat a viral infection such as the flu or a common cold.

 Store all forms of Zyvox at room temperature away from moisture, heat, and light.
 Do not freeze.
-Throw away any unused oral liquid that is more than 21 days old.
+Throw away any liquid not used within 21 days.

 What happens if I miss a dose?